OS-RSPS/blog/_posts/10-21-23-patch-notes-spells-skilling-improvements-and-more/10-21-23-patch-notes-spells-skilling-improvements-and-more.md

 <center><img src="/assets/img/updates/102123/runeshop.png"></center>
 <center><em><font size="1">Talismans can be bought now?
 Rejoice!</font></em></center>

 Previously, the pouch system wasn't the most ideal.
 You'd have to grind away at the abyss creatures until you'd slowly worked your way through the milestone drops... one at a time, kind of like with defenders but moderately less rewarding.
-Now, members will be able to purchase an improved essence pouch that will scale with their runecrafting level (2 essence per level), and will allow for a base holding of 5.
+Now, members will be able to purchase an improved essence pouch that will scale with their runecrafting level (1 essence per 2 levels), and will allow for a base holding of 5.
 Additionally, having a runecrafting skillcape equipped will add an extra 10 capacity to the pouch.

 <center><img src="/assets/img/updates/102123/pouchstore.png"> &nbsp; &nbsp; <img src="/assets/img/updates/102123/pouchinv.png"></center>
 <center><em><font size="1">We've also introduced a new plugin to work with the new pouches!
 Now you'll always know how many you have.</font></em></center>